 Having a clean sandbed in your saltwater aquarium can sometimes seem like a distant dream.

-Fortunately, I did some research to provide you with a list of sand sifting goby fish that would stir the substrate in your tank in search of food or when digging holes to live in.
-This activity would help with keeping your sandbed free of small food leftovers and other organic particles that may otherwise spoil the quality of the water in the system.
+Fortunately, I did some research to provide you with a list of sand-sifting goby fish that would stir the substrate in your tank in search of food or when digging holes to live in.

 Sifter gobies also help with aerating the sandy bottom, preventing harmful gasses from building up underneath.